Washington state OKs bill to give voting rights to parolees

 Supporters called it a matter of racial justice, considering the disproportionate impact of the criminal justice system on people of color.
 There are more than 20,000 people who stand to have their voting rights restored under the legislation.

-The American Civil Liberties Union of Washington, citing Department of Corrections data, said Black and Indigenous people make up 16% of those on supervision, though they make up just 6% of the state’s population.
+The American Civil Liberties Union of Washington, citing Department of Corrections data, said Black and Indigenous people make up 16% of those on parole, though they make up just 6% of the state’s population.

 Washington has been a leader in efforts to expand voting rights.
 It’s one of just five states with universal mail-in voting.
 It recently began allowing 16- and 17-year-olds to pre-register to vote, permitting people to register as late as Election Day and automatically registering people when they interact with state agencies.